ivanduranic/ivanduranic-portfolio/README.md

-# Personal-Portfolio
+# Personal Portfolio

 ## Description

-As a Full-Stack Web Developer, I want a deployed portfolio so that I can showcase my projects to potential clients, peers and employers.
+As a Full Stack Web Developer, I want a deployed portfolio so that I can showcase my projects to potential clients, peers and employers.
 This portfolio was built with React.js, Tailwind CSS and Sanity.io.

 ## Table of Contents